OpenWaterFoundation/owf-tstool-ai-plugin/doc-init/documentation_for_the_handover.md

 ## Data
 https://open-meteo.com/en/docs
 I used Open Meteo for the weather data.
 It has a weather Api for free and it is easy to use.
-It has one for histrical data and one for forecast data.
+It has one for historical data and one for forecast data.
 It has many different parameters you can use.

 I  used the following parameters for the historical data: